 Based on the Jack Ketchum novel of the same name, The Girl Next Door follows the unspeakable torture and abuses committed on a teenage girl in the care of her aunt...and the boys who witness and fail to report the crime.

-A single mother is desperately trying to care for her mentally-handicapped son, Jakob.
-She's out for revenge when Jakob is charged with rape.
-Paige, the victim, was hired as a care-taker for Jakob and she also just wants what is best for him.
-But who is in the right, and what really happened?Written by
+The mother of a mentally-handicapped son, is trying to care of him, and is out for revenge when her son, Jakob is charged with rape.
+The victim, was hired as a care-taker for Jakob and she also just wants what is best for him.
+But who's in the right, and what really happened?Written by

 21 of 51 people found this review helpful.